 Researchers analyzed the problem behavior of 32,892 Dutch children when they were 10 to 12 years old.
-Problem behavior was rated by fathers, mothers, teachers, and the children themselves through a series of standardized instruments.
+Behavioral problems was rated by fathers, mothers, teachers, and the children themselves through a series of standardized instruments.

 The children, all of whom were born after 1980, were part of four studies: Generation R, the Netherlands Twin Register, the Research on Adolescent Development and Relationships-Young Cohort (RADAR-Y), and the Tracking Adolescents’ Individual Lives Survey.

 The children represented the entire Dutch geographic region across all strata of society and a range of socioeconomic statuses.

 In the Generation R study, mothers’ age at the child’s birth ranged from 16 to 46 and fathers’ age at the child’s birth ranged from 17 to 68.
 In the Netherlands Twin Register, mothers’ age at child’s birth ranged from 17 to 47 and fathers’ from 18 to 63.